How WakeRoute works

 1. Before the season, the organizer creates the website event, links the club marks library, adds fleet classes, and creates preset course options.

-2. On race night, a sailor onboard opens the WakeRoute iOS app.
+2. On race night, a sailor onboard opens the WakeRoute app.
 The app uses the phone's location to find nearby planned events.
 The sailor chooses the season event, selects tonight's course, picks their fleet, and starts recording.

 3. WakeRoute creates a live recording event and bridges it back to the exact long-lived website event.
 The selected start time is interpreted in the venue's local date, so an evening race is not accidentally keyed to the next UTC day.